nosfera0x2/sophos-xdr-automation/README.md

 ## About

-Run openAttachment.py to have
+Runing openAttachment.py has the following results:
-1. Outlook opened
+1. Outlook opens
-2. Simulate a person clicking through the interface to open email with attachment.
+2. Simulates a person clicking through the interface to open email with attachment.
 3. The attachment opens, and a simulation of enabling the malicious macro occurs.
 4. Generates this threat graph in the Sophos Threat Analysis Center: